think-mm/enblog/input/posts/2018/09-04-a-drop-of-water.md

 Title: A drop of water
 Tags:
   - short story
-  - bonoful
-  - bengali literature
-  - translation from bengali to english
-  - literature
   - Mehedi Hassan
 Published: 2018-09-04 21:26:56 +06:00
 Updated: 2018-09-04 21:26:56 +06:00
 OldURL: 2018/09/04/a-drop-of-water/
 ---

 Bonoful
+*translation from bengali to english*
 Translated by mehedi hassan

 It was in my knowing that the landlord of Ramganj Shambabu was a whimsical person.
 But I didn't even imagine that his craziness could go so far.
 Waking up that morning, I got an invitation letter.
 Shambabu invited all of our family members to his mother's funeral.
 Getting the letter, I had a hesitation.
 Shambabu's mother had been sick and I didn't know that when I am a doctor in this area.
 Strange!